 On the other hand, a number of the bird exhibits could use a good update, in particular the aviaries for the smaller birds.
 We didn’t manage to see Hornbill Block, where the hornbills and toucans are, or Outbank Landing, a walk-through aviary with the budgies – I think both exhibits sound good and would have added to our experience with the birds.
 I also would have liked to see more staff around the bird exhibits, it’s always helpful to have someone to guide you or answer questions.
 Any staff we did meet, the lady at the Animal Encounter and the cashiers at the entrance, were always friendly, helpful and courteous.

-That said, we had plenty to keep us busy over our 3 hour visit.
-At over an hour’s drive away from London, it is pretty far to recommend for a day out when there are many places to visit that are much closer, but if you live closer, I would recommend a day out at Birdworld for the chance to learn about and interact with a number of animals and birds.
+That said, we had plenty to keep us busy over our 3 hour visit and I would recommend a day out at Birdworld for the chance to learn about and interact with a number of animals and birds.